tloanPhytec/meta-example/README.md

 This was tested with the phyCORE-i.MX8M Plus's BSP PD24.1.0

+This meta-example reference was taken largely from https://github.com/phytec/meta-kivy-phytec.git and was added here in an effort to consolidate examples in one place.
+Checkout out the original project for updates and un-clobbered commits.

 In order to evaluate this on your phyCORE-i.MX8M Plus Development Kit:

 Navigate to your BSP's sources directory: